Isotropic Cellular Automata: the DDLab iso-rule paradigm: summary

-Isotropic notations for binary CA exist such as the Hensel for Golly\cite{Golly} and Sapin's\cite{Sapin2004,Sapin2010}, but a general approach to encompass multi-value in one, two and three dimensions was missing, so we have proposed the iso-rule paradigm in this paper.
-Iso-rules are based on a lookup-table of iso-groups, assemblies of all rotated/reflected neigborhood configurations which can be examined graphically in DDLab.
+Isotropic notations for binary CA exist such as the Hensel for Golly\cite{Golly} and Sapin's\cite{Sapin2004,Sapin2010}, but a general systematic approach to encompass multi-value in one, two and three dimensions was missing, so we have proposed the iso-rule paradigm in this paper.
+Iso-rules are based on a lookup-table of \mbox{iso-groups}, assemblies of all rotated/reflected neigborhood configurations which can be examined graphically in DDLab.
 Iso-rules-tables are ordered in the spirit of Wolfram's classical convention\cite{wolfram83,wolfram2002}.

-Iso-rules provide an intermediate granularity between isotropic rules based on a full lookup-tables, and isotropic subsets --- totalistic, reaction-diffusion and survival/birth rules.
-DDLab is able to convert these rule types to iso-rules, which then become subject to all DDlab's other functions\cite{EDD}.
-The input-frequency histogram, filtering and mutation are significant functions for studying the low-level drivers of glider-gun/eater dynamics.
-Input-entropy and its variability distinguish iso-rules according to ordered/complex/chaotic dynamics, and allow the collection of large samples of iso-rules automatically, to classify iso-rule-space, and to search for new and interesting iso-rules.
-We have presented two such collections.
-With the tools in place these are trivial to generate overnight on a laptop.
-Future work will study these data in the search for novel glider-gun/eater dynamics and logically universally rules, motivated by the thought that more examples would facilitate the search for underlying principles of self-organisation.
+Iso-rules provide an intermediate granularity between isotropic rules based on full lookup-tables, and isotropic subsets --- totalistic, reaction-diffusion and survival/birth rules.
+DDLab is able to convert these rule types to \mbox{iso-rules}, which then become subject to all DDlab's other functions\cite{EDD}.

-\section{Acknowledgements}
+The input-frequency histogram and its mutation/filter game has the potential for investigating the low-level drivers of glider/glider-gun/eater dynamics.
+Input-entropy and its variability distinguish iso-rules according to ordered/complex/chaotic dynamics, and allow the automatic collection of large samples of classified iso-rule-space to search for new and interesting \mbox{iso-rules}.
+These method are now available for future research.

+\section{acknowledgements}

 Figures and experiments were made with DDLab\cite{Wuensche-DDLab}.
 J.M.
 G\'omez Soto acknowledges his residency at Discrete Dynamics Lab, and financial support from the Research Council of Mexico (CONACyT).